-Due to government policy, the company had to suspend operations of several factories during 2020 and for some part of 2021.
+Due to government policy, the company had to suspend operations of several factories during 2020, 2021 and for some part of 2022.

-During 2020 and 2021, the company has received numerous forms of rent concessions from lessors due to the Group being unable to operate for significant periods of time, including:
+During 2021 and 2022, the companyreceived numerous forms of rent concessions from lessors due to the Group being unable to operate for significant periods of time, including:

-- Rent forgiveness (e.g. reductions in rent contractually due under the terms of lease agreements); - Deferrals of rent (e.g. payment of April-June rent on an amortised basis from July 2020 -March 2021); and - Conversion of a portion of fixed lease payments to variable lease payments not based on an index or rate (e.g. forgiveness of fixed monthly rent in exchange for a percentage of sales generated at store locations in the future).
+- Rent forgiveness (e.g. reductions in rent contractually due under the terms of lease agreements); - Deferrals of rent (e.g. payment of April-June rent on an amortised basis from July 2021 -March 2022); and - Conversion of a portion of fixed lease payments to variable lease payments not based on an index or rate (e.g. forgiveness of fixed monthly rent in exchange for a percentage of sales generated at store locations in the future).

-As discussed in Note 1, in the annual financial statements for the year ended 31 December 2020 the company had elected to apply the practical expedient introduced by the amendments to IFRS 16 (issued in May 2020) to all rent concessions that satisfied the criteria.
-All of the rent concessions entered into during the prior year satisfied the criteria to apply the practical expedient - there were no ineligible rent concessions.
-The application of the practical expedient resulted in the reduction of total lease liabilities of £xxx in 2020.
+In the annual financial statements for the year ended 31 December 2021 the company had elected to apply the practical expedient introduced by the amendments to IFRS 16 (issued in May 2020 and amended in 31 March 2021) to all rent concessions that satisfied the criteria.
+Many of the rent concessions entered into during 2022 and 2021 satisfied the criteria to apply the practical expedient.